-While it would be impossible to list the thousands of items that are beautifully handcrafted in the Czech Republic, we’ve compiled a short list that will highlight a few of our favorites.
+While it would be impossible to list the thousands of beautifully handcrafted items in the Czech Republic, we’ve compiled a shortlist that will highlight a few of our favourites.

-One of the longest traditions of glass making that stems from Czech glass making is branded porcelain.
-Thun-branded porcelain made in Karlovarsky and onion branded porcelain (the porcelain of generations) are two of the most popular forms.
+One of the longest traditions of glassmaking that stems from Czech glassmaking is branded porcelain.
+Thun-branded porcelain made in Karlovarsky and onion branded porcelain are two of the most popular – it is the porcelain of generations.

 There are four major manufacturers of branded porcelain.
 One of the most popular, Český porcelán Dubí, began manufacturing this porcelain in 1997, although the green-blue trademark was registered in 1993 in order to designate the country of origin.

 Karlovarský porcelán is exported to more than 90 countries.
-70% of the porcelain that is created here is part of that export. Český porcelán Dubí has nine production plants; each one featuring a different porcelain.
-One of the most popular forms is pink porcelain, which was initially manufactured in the early 1800’s in Chodov.
-In most cases of pink porcelain, the color comes from glazing.
+70% of the porcelain that is created here is part of that export. Český porcelán Dubí has nine production plants; each one featuring different porcelain.
+One of the most popular forms is pink porcelain, which was initially manufactured in the early 1800s in Chodov.
+In most cases of pink porcelain, the colour comes from the glazing.
 However, the pink porcelain produced at Český porcelán Dubí originates in the material used to create the product itself.